mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 [Null: The Billion Dollar Mistake](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Null%20-%20The%20Billion%20Dollar%20Mistake/readme.md)

-Thinking about how to build a solution to the problem we were solving at the time, I found the answer on our only axiom: Bijection one by one with reality.
+Thinking about how to build a solution to the problem we were solving at the time, We found the answer in our only axiom: Bijection one by one with reality.

 Let's revisit our 90s code: